xyd945/du-finance/SETUP_GUIDE.md

-# Global Investment Clock - Setup Guide
+# du.finance - Setup Guide

 Follow these steps to get your Global Investment Clock application up and running.